|

 phenomena we can see is correct and usefull to discover cultural

+or social identities, but is not sufficient.
 The problem is how to interpret these units.
 We have seen that

 the differences between rock art corpora are significant of several